skirlez/gamemaker-flake/README.md

 - The online manual doesn't work (middle-clicking any function just takes you to the start page).
 Switching to the offline manual and downloading it when prompted does, though.
 - Audio playback in the IDE has crackles, for any file imported from a non .wav format
 - The IDE cannot kill the currently running game process when pressing stop/play/debug
+- GMRT (I just don't use it, so I haven't looked into it, but I want to get it working)

 ## License
 The `debian` folder contains code from https://github.com/MichailiK/yoyo-games-runner-nix, which has no stated license, so